Updated 17 May 2019

 Personal information we collect about you and how we use it

 When we film or take photos in a public place, we may capture your image (unless we have a separate contract in place with you, in which case your contract shall govern the circumstances under which we may process your personal information).
-We may use this personal information by posting such footage and/or images on any of Depop’s social media channels, on the basis that it is in our legitimate interests to promote the Service.
+We may use this personal information by posting such footage and/or images on any of Depop’s social media channels and/or using such footage and/or images in paid for advertising and/or publicity, on the basis that it is in our legitimate interests to promote the Service.
 We will only use such personal data where we believe it does not impact on your fundamental rights and freedoms.

 Information we share with third parties